 - degree of importance to economic and social development.

 - the level of damage to national security, public interests, organisations where the data is tampered with, destroyed, leaked, or illegally obtained or used.

 For data identified as important data, a specific catalogue shall be formulated by each region and department.
 Regional and departments shall determine and grade important data accordingly to the relevant industry and areas.
 And establish stricter data protection obligations.
 Equally, national security data, the lifelines of the national economy, people’s key livelihood.
 And major public interests shall be classified as core data and subject to a stricter management system.

 Therefore, companies should anticipate stricter data management obligations.
 Specifically for multinationals involved in cross-border data transfer, important or national data could be defined as controlled categories.
 And subject to export controls.

 Data Security Protection Obligations

-Although obligations are dependent on the type of data handled, we recommend companies appoint specific personnel or management to supervise the data management and ensure policies are correctly implemented.
+We recommend companies appoint specific personnel or management to supervise the data management.

 For all companies conducting data handling activities, the Data Security Law stipulates the following obligations:

 - establish and perfect a data security management system across the entire workflow;